The Financial Aid Application Process

 Step 1: Submit your financial aid application (FAFSA or CADAA)

-• FAFSA/CADAA will email you once they’ve processed your application – they will then send your application to all of the schools you listed on your application.
+- FAFSA/CADAA will email you once they’ve processed your application – they will then send it to all the schools listed on your application.

 Check to make sure your home campus is Cypress College.
 You can do this while you’re waiting for your Financial Aid Application to be processed.